BrainSpawnInfosphere/camera_node/README.md

 	rosrun camera_node opencv_cam _source:=# _size:=#x# _debug:=true/false

-* debug: true or false
+* debug: true or false, prints fps to command line and opens a window to show captured image
 * source: > 0 selects a camera other than default
 * size: my MacBook Pro can do 160x120, 320x240, 640x480
 * fps: my MacBook Pro seems to ignore fps and always gives me ~15 fps